 - Legal app integration

 Intapp also ensures that firms receive all the support they need when implementing Intapp Documents.
-“We work with a number of specialized migration partners, and they’ve developed tools and approaches to help expedite the process, ensure integrity in the migration, and provide support-phased implementations,” Smith shared.
+“We work with a number of specialized migration partners.
+They’ve developed tools and approaches to help expedite the process, ensure integrity in the migration, and provide support-phased implementations,” Smith shared.
 “This includes safely migrating millions of documents and terabytes of data to SharePoint.”

 Truesdale began by logging into Microsoft Outlook and highlighting an Intapp Documents pane.
 This section lets fee earners review documents, emails, and other key information sorted by client — all within the familiar Microsoft Outlook interface.
 During the demo, Truesdale revealed that these client-level folders actually reside in SharePoint and sync with Outlook thanks to Intapp Documents.

 “People can collaborate on the same content in customized user experiences, with synchronization and interoperability all built in,” Smith said of Intapp Documents.